 This time of year we get a little sad knowing Florida Strawberry season is coming to an end.
 But fear not, we have lots of delicious ideas to help you preserve your Florida Strawberries and enjoy those delicious berries all year long.

 Florida strawberry season runs from December to April, so now is the perfect time to stock up and preserve them to use in recipes all year long.
 Strawberries are great in drinks, adding both delicious flavor and color.
-They are also really versatile, whether it’s strawberry collins or sparkling strawberry sangria.
 And while you’re at it, why not treat yourself to some strawberry tiramisu or try our strawberry panna cotta recipe alongside a glass.
 There are many more tasty strawberry recipes to try below as well.

 I found this Bon Appetit recipe for pickled strawberries which seemed like a great base for experimentation.
 As well as this basic combination, you can also add herbs, vanilla, or make them a little sweet.
 Then use the pickled strawberries in a whole range of dishes, from salads to desserts and of course drinks.